xiph/flac/man/flac.md

 :	Decode (the default behavior is to encode)

 **-t, \--test**
-:	Test a flac encoded file (same as -d except no decoded file is written)
+:	Test a flac encoded file.
+This works the same as -d except no
+	decoded file is written, with some additional checks like parsing of all metadata blocks.

 **-a, \--analyze**
 :	Analyze a FLAC encoded file (same as -d except an analysis file is